The Descendant (DSC) in Astrology

 The Ascendant describes how a person moves through the world on their own, including first impressions and instinctive approach.
 The Descendant, sitting directly opposite, describes what that person looks for once another person enters the picture.
 They form one axis rather than two unrelated placements.

-Why does the same type of partner keep showing up in my relationships?
+Why does the same type of partner or business collaborator keep showing up in my life?

-This is often connected to the sign and condition of the Descendant, which describes a consistent quality a person is drawn to across very different relationships.
-Recognizing the pattern usually starts with looking at several relationships together rather than any single one.
+This is often connected to the sign and condition of the Descendant, which describes a consistent quality a person is drawn to across very different relationships and partnerships.
+Recognizing the pattern usually starts with looking at several relationships together, romantic and professional, rather than any single one on it’s own.